epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Database Distribution</h3>
-        Coopetitors will be given 4 emotion modeling challenges.
+        Competitors will be given 4 emotion modeling challenges.
 For each challenge, they will be asked to model moment-to-moment self-report ratings of valence and arousal using 8 moment-to-moment physiology recordings (e.g., electrocardiography, galvanic skin response, temperature).
       </div>
     </div>
     <div class="col-sm-12">